 How to Make Shakushuka with Feta

-- Add Cumin, Paprika, Nutmeg, Salt and Pepper
+- Add Spices - Cumin, Smoked Paprika, Nutmeg, Salt and Pepper

 There are many different variations when making this dish.
 The classic recipe includes onions, peppers, garlic, tomatoes, eggs and spices like cumin, paprika, cayenne.
 I have added Feta Cheese because it tastes amazing with the Middle Eastern spices.